 What Creates Anxiety ?

-Anxiety is when you are uncontrollably focused on a possible future threat, danger, or other event that you believe will have a negative outcome.
-You are thrown into a state of helplessness because you are convinced that you cannot predict, control, or obtain the results you want.
-This is the feeling/emotional part of anxiety.
-There is also a physiological aspect to anxiety.
+Anxiety is an uncontrollable focus on a possible future threat, danger or other event that you believe will have a negative outcome.
+You are thrown into a state of helplessness because you come to believe that you cannot predict, control or obtain your desired results.
+This is the feeling part of anxiety.
+There is also a physiological aspect of anxiety.

 The physical part is activation of the brain circuits associated with engagement of the corticotrophin releasing factor (CRF).
-It physically feels like a state of readiness, vigilance, or hyper-awareness.
-What causes this reaction?
+It physically feels like a state of readiness, vigilance, or hyper-awareness – perhaps to counteract the emotional feelings of helplessness.

 Your perception of your lack of control over potentially challenging or threatening events causes anxiety.
 Many people ignore hints of their lack of control and therefore, do not feel anxiety – not a bad strategy.
-In experiments, the researchers find little difference in the people’s abilities to perform – talented people are anxious and slackers are anxious and different people dread different situations – think stage fright, going out in crowds, tests, sexual performance, flying in airplanes.
+In experiments, the researchers find little difference in the people’s abilities to perform (shown clearly in sex experiments).
+The vulnerability is not to sexual performance but to anxiety about sexual performance.
+Some situations get filled with threat, dread or apprehension – think stage fright, tests, sexual performance.